carpentries-incubator/reproducible-publications-quarto/_episodes/09-biblio-crossref.md

 `
 And then, enter the @fig-id where you want to note the corss-referece in your paper.

-> ## Challenge 9.4 - Adding cross-reference for a code block figure.
+> ## Challenge 9.4 - Adding cross-reference for a code block figure
 > Your turn!
 Include a cross-reference to Figure 3.
 >
 > > ## Solution